Kong/charts/charts/kong/README.md

 [cert-manager]:https://cert-manager.io/docs/
 [self-signed issuer]:https://cert-manager.io/docs/configuration/selfsigned/

-Kong services and proxied services can have various certificate requirements.
+Kong services and proxied services have various certificate requirements.
-By default, this chart installs Kong without cert-manager integration and dataplanes generate a fallback self-signed certificate on each container if no other source for the default proxy certificate is provided.
+By default, this chart installs Kong without cert-manager integration and dataplanes generate a fallback self-signed certificate on each container if no other source for the default proxy certificate is explicitly provided.

-The cert-manager support requires that cert-manager be installed and ready before deploying Kong.
+This cert-manager support requires that cert-manager be installed and a public or self-signed valid chain-of-trust issuer be ready before deploying Kong.

-These are the options for using the cert-manager integration:
 Kong Gateway's supported cert-manager integration includes:
   - Kong Hybrid mode mtls certificates
   - Kong Gateway default proxy certificates
   - Kong Admin API & Manager certificates
   - Kong Developer API & Portal certificates

-For development purposes only a self signed issuer is also included for use if you do not have other cert-manager issuers configured yet.
+Currently cert-manager support on hybrid mode clusters is only valid on shared certificate type hybrid mode configuration.

 ### CRD management